 But what about kids?

 We expect babies not to sleep very well, but once they hit toddlerhood, we all live in the hope that they will go to bed and go down without too much fuss and stay asleep until a decent hour.
 Many kids don’t quite get that memo - and continue to have issues with sleep as they move through their childhood.
-Here, we look at some of the most common sleep problems you might find in children and some /ways to overcome them.
+Here, we look at some of the most common sleep problems you might find in children and some ways to overcome them.

 Toddlers and younger children

 As adults, disruption to our routine can throw us out entirely, so imagine the effect it has on our kids?
-This issue is not restricted to a particular age but is most common in toddlers.
+This issue is not restricted to a particular age but is most common in toddlers, especially the terrible two's.
 A range of things can cause it: maybe they have had teething problems or have been unwell, which has disrupted their sleep, or perhaps mum has finished her maternity leave has gone back to work.
 These things can affect how a child sleeps, even if it seems like they are dealing with it well.
 Throw in huge developmental leaps - learning to walk, talk and so on - can make them want to stay awake and practise their newly learnt skills.

 The best way to deal with this is to cut them a bit of slack temporarily.
 As with most things in parenting - it is a phase, and it will pass...eventually.
 There are some ways of helping them transition through it, though.
 Try to get back into your routine as quickly as possible and make sure that their sleep environment is as near perfect as possible.
-Maybe start with a soothing pre-bed bath and a warm, milky drink, followed by a cuddle and giving their pillow a squirt of Dream Spray - a simply magical spray that contains lavender for sleep.
+Maybe start with a soothing pre-bed bath and a warm, milky drink, followed by a cuddle and giving their pillow a spritz of Dream Spray - a simply magical spray that contains lavender for sleep.
 Lavender is known for its sleep-inducing properties and smells just divine too.

 Older children and teens